One lawyer’s personal perspective on why lawyers quit – or want to quit – and how to handle feelings of loss, inadequacy, and especially failure.

 9. We Take Losses and Disagreements Personally.

 Many times, I took on cases which in hindsight were impossible to win.
 My ego told me that I could win these cases with sheer willpower, but unfortunately (or fortunately) that is not how the judicial system operates.
 When a judge disagreed with me, I took it personally and I felt I had done something wrong.
 It only took a few of these to convince me I needed to quit.

 My purpose in sharing my story is to give lawyers who are wondering if they should quit some perspective.
 I have compassion for those who are going through the dark night of their soul like I did when I decided to stop working as an attorney.
-I also recognize that someone saying “snap out of it” to another person is heartless advice.
-The world does not have enough lawyers.
-Last year, I passed the State Bar exam in the state I live.
-We shall see what life will bring.
+I also recognize that someone saying “Snap out of it!” to another person is heartless advice.
+Recognizing that the world does not have enough lawyers, last year, I took and passed the State Bar exam in the state where I now live.
+Perhaps I didn’t have to quit practicing family law after all… We shall see what life will bring.

 James Gray Robinson, Esq. was a third-generation trial attorney, specializing in family law, for 27 years in his native North Carolina up until 2004.
 Since then he has become an individual and business consultant who works with a wide range of people, professional organizations, and leading corporations.
 At the age of 64, he passed the Oregon bar exam and is again a licensed attorney. www.JamesGrayRobinson.com